Escape Velocity Calculator

 Key Facts:

-• Direction doesn’t matter — escape velocity is the same straight up or at any angle
+- Direction doesn’t matter.
+Escape velocity is the same straight up or at any angle, because gravitational potential energy depends only on distance.

-The black-hole limit — the Schwarzschild radius.
+The black-hole limit, or the Schwarzschild radius.
 Push the formula to its extreme: what happens if you compress a mass until its escape velocity reaches the speed of light?
-Solving √(2GM/R) = c for R gives the Schwarzschild radius R_s = 2GM/c² — the radius at which even light cannot escape, which defines the event horizon of a non-rotating black hole.
-For Earth’s mass that radius is about 8.9 mm; for the Sun it’s about 3 km.
-Anything compressed below its Schwarzschild radius becomes a black hole; that is what the escape-velocity formula is saying when it predicts a value greater than c.
+Solving √(2GM/R) = c for R gives the Schwarzschild radius R_s = 2GM/c², the radius at which even light cannot escape, which defines the event horizon of a non-rotating black hole.
+For Earth’s mass that radius is about 8.9 mm; for the Sun it is about 2.95 km.
+Anything compressed below its Schwarzschild radius becomes a black hole, and that is what the escape-velocity formula is telling you when it predicts a value greater than c.

 How we build and check this calculator